Wolf 424

-Wolf 424 is a binary star system comprising two red dwarf stars at a distance of approximately 14.2 light years from the Sun.
-It is located in the constellation Virgo, between the stars ε Virginis and ο Virginis.
+Wolf 424 is a binary star system comprising two red dwarf stars.
+The stars are located at a distance of 14.37 light-years and hence are among the nearest stars, but due to their faint intrinsic brightness, they are not visible to the naked eye.
+Wolf 424 is located in the constellation Virgo, between the stars ε Virginis and ο Virginis.

+Description

 The close binary nature of this star was discovered by Dutch American astronomer Dirk Reuyl in 1941, based upon an elongation of the star found in photographs.
 The two stars in the Wolf 424 system orbit about each other with a semi-major axis of 4.1 AU and an eccentricity of 0.3.
 The stars have an orbital period of 15.5 years and have a combined apparent magnitude of about 12.5.